digidem/mapeo-map-server/API.md

 - `importId: string`: ID for import
 - `soFar: number`: Number of assets successfully imported so far
 - `total: number`: Total number of assets to be imported

+## Styles

+### `GET /styles`

+Retrieve a list of information about all styles.
+Each item has the following fields:

+- `id: string`: ID of the style
+- `bytesStored: number`: The number of bytes that the style occupies.
+This currently only accounts for the tiles that are associated with the style.
+In the future, this should include other assets such as glyphs and sprites.
+- `name: string`: The name of the style.
+- `url: string`: The map server URL that points to the style resource.

+### `GET /styles/:styleId`

+- Params
+  - `styleId: string`: The ID for the style.

+Retrieve the StyleJSON for a style.
+Adheres to the [StyleJSON spec](https://docs.mapbox.com/mapbox-gl-js/style-spec/root/).

+### `GET /styles/:styleId/preview`

+- Params
+  - `styleId: string`: The ID for the style.

+Fetch the assets used to preview a style in a web page.
+Uses [Mapbox GL JS](https://github.com/mapbox/mapbox-gl-js/) for rendering.
+Mostly helpful for debugging purposes.

+### `DELETE /styles/:styleId`

+- Params
+  - `styleId: string`: The ID for the style.

+Delete a style.
+Returns a `204 No Content` code if successful.

+### `POST /styles`

+- Params
+  - `accessToken?: string`: Access token used to make upstream requests to the provider.
+Note that this access token will be persisted in the database and used for subsequent upstream requests.
+  - `url: string`: The upstream URL to fetch the style from.
+  - `style: StyleJSON`: A valid [StyleJSON](https://docs.mapbox.com/mapbox-gl-js/style-spec/root/) payload. **Note that this will be ignored if the `url` param is provided**.
+  - `id?: string`: The ID to assign the created.
+If not provided, one will be randomly generated.
+This will only be used if the `style` param is provided. **Note that this will be ignored if the `url` param is provided**.

+Create a style, either by fetching a StyleJSON definition from an upstream source, or providing the raw payload of valid definition.
+Returns the resulting StyleJSON that adheres to the [StyleJSON spec](https://docs.mapbox.com/mapbox-gl-js/style-spec/root/).